ddebenedittis/control_quadrupeds_soft_contacts/README.md

 ## Known Bugs

 - Sometimes, when the `soft_sim` contact constraint is used in the controller's .yaml files, the simulation stops instantly.
+- The controller does not work when the orientation is substantially different from zero roll, pitch, and yaw.

 ## Author